When Freedom Is An Idol

 (The full article can be read here.)

-Even James Madison, one of the revered American heroes of yesteryear stated: “A standing military force, with an overgrown Executive will not long be safe companions to liberty.
+James Madison stated: “A standing military force, with an overgrown Executive will not long be safe companions to liberty.
 The means of defence agst. foreign danger, have been always the instruments of tyranny at home.
 Among the Romans it was a standing maxim to excite a war, whenever a revolt was apprehended.
 Throughout all Europe, the armies kept up under the pretext of defending, have enslaved the people.”

 Yet many Christians support and venerate the military without even considering its actions and the tyranny it has supported and/or caused.

 This leads me to the following question: is force ever justified by a person/group/nation?
-I believe the Bible teaches us the principle that defense of our person, family, community, and even nation is legitimate and just.
-Is retaliation wrong when it is a response toward a person/group/nation that commits an initial act of aggression?
+I believe the Bible teaches us the principle that defense of our person, family, or community, is legitimate and just.
+Is retaliation wrong when it is a response to an initial act of aggression?
 I would like to draw your attention to the following passage in the Bible.

 “And it came to pass in those days, when Moses was grown, that he went out unto his brethren, and looked on their burdens: and he spied an Egyptian smiting an Hebrew, one of his brethren.
 And he looked this way and that way, and when he saw that there was no man, he slew the Egyptian, and hid him in the sand.And when he went out the second day, behold, two men of the Hebrews strove together: and he said to him that did the wrong, Wherefore smitest thou thy fellow?
 And he said, Who made thee a prince and a judge over us? intendest thou to kill me, as thou killedst the Egyptian?
 And Moses feared, and said, Surely this thing is known.
 Now when Pharaoh heard this thing, he sought to slay Moses.
 But Moses fled from the face of Pharaoh, and dwelt in the land of Midian: and he sat down by a well.”
 (Exodus 2:11-15)